1. Instance

 The platform automatically prevents dual-purpose volume usage:

-When Volume Selected as Boot Source:
+When Volume Selected as Boot Source (via OS Images):

-Selection is disabled (grayed out, not clickable)
+Selection checkbox is disabled

 Prevents accidental dual attachment